mkloubert/fastcgi-net/README.md

 {
     server.Start();

-    // press ENTER to dispose the server Console.ReadLine();
+    // press ENTER to stop and dispose the server Console.ReadLine();
 }
 ```